microsoft/moab-rl/README.md

 3. Run the script, then wait for training to finish.
 The script will save the trained ONNX policy file in the `src/outputs` folder.

 ```
-python src/train_stablebaselines3.py
+python src/sb3_train.py
 ```

-4. You can evaluate the policy using the simulation environment in the  Jupyter notebook provided, or deploy to the hardware itself (instructions are available in the next section).
+4. You can evaluate the policy using the simulation environment in the  Jupyter notebook provided (`sb3_assess.ipynb` or `rllib_assess.ipynb`), or deploy to the hardware itself (instructions are available in the next section).

-(Note) If you use RLlib, the saved ONNX policy will return logits instead of actions.
+(Note) If train your agent using RLlib, the saved ONNX policy will return logits instead of actions.
 You need to apply a softmax function to the logits to get the probabilities of each action, and then sample an action from the distribution.
 The function `logits_to_actions()` is available in `rllib_assess.ipynb`.

 ## Deploy Agent on Moab Hardware